 - Free first checked bag, priority check-in and boarding on Air Canada

 Now let’s look at the earn rate.
-You get 3x Aeroplan points per $1 spent on Air Canada and Air Canada Vacations.
-2 Aeroplan points per $1 spent on eligible dining and food delivery.
-And, 1.25 Aeroplan points per dollar spent on all other eligible purchases.
-Clearly, this card is good if you make a lot of Air Canada purchases.
+You get 3 Aeroplan points per dollar spent on Air Canada and Air Canada Vacations.
+2 Aeroplan points per dollar spent on eligible dining and food delivery.
+All other purchases earn you 1.25 Aeroplan points per dollar spent.
 The earn rate for dining and food delivery is the highest of any Aeroplan card, but all other purchases earn you the same points as the Visa Infinite Privilege cards from TD and CIBC.

 An annual worldwide companion pass is awarded when you spend $25,000 on this card in a year.
 This perk allows the primary cardholder to purchase another ticket with a fixed base fare.
 This can be highly lucrative since it can save you a fair amount.